-Most employers are familiar with the EEO-1.
+Most employers are familiar with EEO-1 reporting.
 For anyone unfamiliar (or those who could use a refresher), the EEO-1 Component 1 report is a mandatory annual data collection that requires private sector employers with 100 or more employees, and federal contractors with 50 or more employees meeting certain criteria, to submit workforce demographic data to the EEOC (Equal Employment Opportunity Commission).
+The EEOC has been collecting EEO-1 report data since 1966 with the purpose of using that data to support civil rights enforcement.
+The 2024 EEO-1 filing, using 2024 data and filed in 2025, has closed.
+The 2025 filing deadline has not yet been announced.

-Organizations other than private employers may also be subject to the EEOC’s workforce data reporting requirements.
-The EEOC sets forth the additional workforce data reports below.
+Organizations other than private employers may also be subject to similar EEO workforce data reporting requirements under federal law:

 EEO-1 Job Categories